 Message from Our Chairman

-The General Surgery Residency at Danbury Hospital is now in its eighth year since accreditation by the ACGME.
+The General Surgery Residency at Danbury Hospital is now in its ninth year since accreditation by the ACGME.
 We graduate 3 Categorical Chief Residents per year who not only have high Board Exam passage rates, but go on to obtain spots in highly competitive fellowships around the country.
-Our affiliation with the University of Vermont gives our residents access to clinical, teaching and research experiences beyond those of just Danbury Hospital, though we have our own multi-million dollar research facility, a state of the art Simulation Lab and are beginning an International Surgery Program for our residents.
+Our affiliation with the University of Vermont gives our residents access to clinical, teaching and research experiences beyond those of just Danbury Hospital, though we have our own multi-million dollar research facility, a state of the art Simulation Lab and an International Surgery Program for our residents.

-The six-year program (five clinical years broken up by one research year) has flourished as we continue to meet our expectations with both performance in The Match, placement of our chief residents in highly competitive and desired fellowships, board passage rates and research output.
+The six-year program (five clinical years broken up by one research year between the second and third academic year) has flourished as we continue to meet our expectations with both performance in The Match, placement of our chief residents in highly competitive and desired fellowships, board passage rates and research output.
 Residents have completed research projects that have been presented at national meetings or resulted in journal publication.

 The faculty at Danbury Hospital is relatively young and predominantly fellowship trained and many of the lead faculty members hold Endowed Chairs.
-This has created a very progressive surgical milieu, which exposes surgical residents to the very cutting edge of surgical education.
-From endovascular to robotic to advanced laparoscopic procedures, our surgical residents can expect to have an extremely diverse and unique experience.
+This has created a progressive surgical milieu, which exposes surgical residents to the very cutting edge of surgical education.
+From endovascular to robotic to advance minimally invasive procedures, our surgical residents can expect to have an extremely diverse, unique and contemporary educational experience.

 Keith Zuccala, M.D., F.A.C.S.